*-Quantizations of Fourier-Mukai transforms: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:results} we review the setup of quantizations as stacks of algebroids and outline the main steps in the proof of Theorem~A. (The proof of Theorem~B is more straightforward.)
 There are two central results that feed into the proof of Theorem~A.

 One of them identifies the cohomology controlling the deformations of the pair $(Y,P)$ to a pair $(\gb{Y},\qu{P})$ as in Theorem~A. This is done in Section~\ref{sec:defo}.
 The idea of the proof is to study deformations of an induced $\mathcal{D}$-module associated to $P$.
-This $\mathcal{D}$-module carries a comodule structure over a certain coalgebra, the necessary framework is explained in Section~\ref{sec:defo}.
+This $\mathcal{D}$-module carries a comodule structure over a certain coalgebra, the necessary framework is explained in Section~\ref{sec:defo}. and in full detail

 The second result is a vanishing theorem for the requisite cohomology assuming full faithfulness of $\Phi$.
 We prove this result in Section~\ref{sec:coho}, which also contains the proof of Theorem~B. As a warm-up we start with the case of the usual Fourier-Mukai transform for complex tori.
 The general proof is independent of this case.